chatox/networks-science-course/upf/upf-evaluation.md

 1. Theory grade, 0.4 B + 0.6 C ≥ 5.0
 1. Final grade, 0.5 A + 0.2 B + 0.3 C ≥ 5.0

 If you fail to pass, you will have to take the resit exam.
-The resit exam replaces the regular exam grade (C in the list above).
+The resit exam replaces the theory grade (C and D in the list above).

 ### 1.1.
 Getting a grade in the practical sessions (PSxx, individual)